cityofaustin/Residential-Permitting/_projects/deck/define.md

 ## Zoning requirements

-Whether your project needs a permit or not, there are still zoning regulations you must follow to make sure your deck follows the City of Austin’s code.
-You can find out if you need a permit after you make sure your deck doesn't break any of the code regulations described below.
+Whether your project needs a permit or not, there are still zoning regulations you must follow to make sure your shed follows the City of Austin’s code.
+Zoning regulations usually apply to exterior projects and exist for your safety and the safety of your family, guests, and neighbors.
+Zoning regulations are also kept in place to ensure that Austin’s beauty is protected for many generations.

 ![]({{ site.url }}/assets/img/diagrams/easement-setback-impervious-cover.svg)